Sensory neuron: Drugs

-Neuroplasticity
+Neuroplasticity Research

 Ever since scientists observed cortical remapping in the brain of Taub's Silver Spring monkeys, there has been a large amount of research into sensory system plasticity.
 Huge strides have been made in treating disorders of the sensory system.
 Techniques such as constraint-induced movement therapy developed by Taub have helped patients with paralyzed limbs regain use of their limbs by forcing the sensory system to grow new neural pathways.
 Phantom limb syndrome is a sensory system disorder in which amputees perceive that their amputated limb still exists and they may still be experiencing pain in it.
 The mirror box developed by V.S.
 Ramachandran, has enabled patients with phantom limb syndrome to relieve the perception of paralyzed or painful phantom limbs.
 It is a simple device which uses a mirror in a box to create an illusion in which the sensory system perceives that it is seeing two hands instead of one, therefore allowing the sensory system to control the "phantom limb".
 By doing this, the sensory system can gradually get acclimated to the amputated limb, and thus alleviate this syndrome.